 The Explanation Game.
 Ah.
 I’m just not sure about this routine and I guess I won’t completely believe it’s going to generate a lot of thinking until I see it in action.
 (Be watching for that updated post!)
 This routine is meant to get students to slow down and really think about the parts of a whole.
 For instance, you may place a microscope in front of students and even though they know what it is, they will explore each part of it.
 Students begin by listing all the various parts and features of the object.
 (It doesn’t have to be a physical 3D object- it can be a mathematical model, geographical image, or a historical event.)
 After they name all the parts they notice, then they explain each part they list.
 They really should come up with as many different explanations as possible.
 Then they will give reasons why their explanations are plausible.
 (There is that evidence again!)
 Overall, the goal is to have students focusing on the relationship between the features of the object.

-Next week, I’m going to dive into routines for synthesizing and organizing ideas.
+Next week, I’m going to dive into thinking routines for synthesizing and organizing ideas.
 Just like this last set, I’ll likely have to do it in two posts, as there are seven of those also.
 If you missed any of the previous posts in this series, you can find them here:

 I look forward to returning with my personal thoughts on each one and how they were in action!
 If you have used any of these thinking routines in the classroom, please feel free to comment on your personal thoughts of them!